hermann1812/AddDate/README.md

-Adds the current date at the beginning of the file name to selected files.
-Blanks in the filename will be replaced by Underscores.
+Adds the current date at the beginning of the filename to selected files.
+Blanks in the filename will be replaced by underscores.